Exercise Myths vs Reality

 • Walk your neighbourhood early morning or after dark when it's quieter

-• Walk with a friend, family member, or dog for companionship without performance pressure
+• Walk with a friend, family member, or dog for companionship without performance pressure — especially if AI-related isolation has left you feeling disconnected from real people

 • Ride a bike on a quiet path — the movement plus fresh air is a powerful combination